alireza787b/Python-Gaze-Face-Tracker/README.md

 ## Data Logging & Telemetry
 - **CSV Logging**: The application generates CSV files with tracking data including timestamps, eye positions, and optional facial landmarks.
 These files are stored in the `logs` folder.
 - **UDP Telemetry**: The application sends only iris position data through UDP sockets as defined by `SERVER_IP` and `SERVER_PORT`.
-The data is sent in the following order: [Left Eye Center X, Left Eye Center Y, Right Eye Center X, Right Eye Center Y].
+The data is sent in the following order: [Left Eye Center X, Left Eye Center Y, Left Iris Relative Pos Dx, Left Iris Relative Pos Dy].

 ---